personium/website/src/getting-started/appdev-process.md

   1. Use Unit Manager to design and create the Box's data structure
   2. Verify the App's functions
   3. Use Unit Manager to export the bar file
-  4. Commit the bar file to the code repository
+  4. Commit the bar file to the your repository
 * Development on App Cell
   1. File editing in local development environment (HTML/JavaScript/CSS etc.)
   2. Deploy to application Cell (execute `npm run deploy`)